The church of Christ in Pleasanton

 the Pleasanton congregation has grown to approximately 250+ members.
 The present work is conducted under

-the leadership of seven elders, with the work program headed by eight deacons.
+the leadership of seven elders, with the work program headed by nine deacons.

 In October of 2010 we gathered to celebrate